 Growth Habit: Wireweed is a scrambling, prostrate weed able to grow in a wide range of soils.
+Very young plants look like fine grass.
+Young plants may be erect, but this species usually has a spreading and scrambling habit, overgrowing surrounding vegetation.
 It has small alternate leaves that are hairless like the stem.
-This tough stem which can grow up to 1m in length has longitudinal ridges.
+This tough stem, which can grow up to 1 m in length, has longitudinal ridges.
 There is quite a deal of variation between plants growing in different conditions.
-Some plants may be a darker green or blue/ green and have smaller leaves (15 to 29mm), whilst others may have leaves that measure 30 to 50mm and be much lighter in colour.
+Some plants may be a darker green or blue/ green and have smaller leaves (15 to 29 mm), whilst others may have leaves that measure 30 to 50 mm and be much lighter in colour.

 Type of Plant: Wireweed is an aggressive, fast growing annual.